Steve Chadwick: Mayor of Rotorua

 Chadwick's husband, John Chadwick, died in Rotorua on 26 May 2017.

 In 2020, Chadwick announced a zero percent rates increase in the Rotorua Lakes Council's 2020/2021 annual plan to cushion the financial blow of the COVID-19 pandemic, which had severely impacted the district's tourism industry.

 Chadwick did not stand for re-election as mayor in the 2022 elections.

 In the 2022 New Year Honours, Chadwick was appointed a Companion of the Queen's Service Order, for services to local government and as a Member of Parliament.

+Post-mayoral activities

+In 2025, Chadwick was one of 10 women MPs from across the political spectrum to serve on the People's Select Committee, a committee organised by former National MP Marilyn Waring to take submissions on pay equity changes made by the Sixth National Government of New Zealand.